mooltiverse/nyx/docs/_pages/guide/developer/java/nyx-main.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.mooltiverse.oss.nyx/main.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.mooltiverse.oss.nyx%22%20AND%20a:%22main%22) [![javadoc](https://javadoc.io/badge2/com.mooltiverse.oss.nyx/main/javadoc.svg)](https://javadoc.io/doc/com.mooltiverse.oss.nyx/main)

-TODO: check the links to external sites (Maven and Javadoc.io) {: .notice--warning}

 You can use the main Nyx library to embed it into your project and use all or some of its features.
 The `com.mooltiverse.oss.nyx` package brings the [`Nyx`](https://javadoc.io/doc/com.mooltiverse.oss.nyx/main/latest/com/mooltiverse/oss/nyx/Nyx.html){:target="_blank"} class that is the entry point for all the available commands and features.

 When using the library you may benefit from knowing some insights about the implementation available in [this]({{ site.baseurl }}{% link _pages/guide/user/07.in-depth/index.md %}) section.